ricardoprato/Redf0xD/README.md

 ### About me 🤓
 - 🚀  I’m currently working on something cool 🐱‍💻
-- 🌍  I'm based in Venezuela
+- 🌍  I'm based in Argentina
 - ✉️  You can contact me at ricardoprato36@gmail.com
 - 🧠  I'm learning Blockchain and Ethereum
 - 🤝  I'm open to collaborating on Web3 projects